 Paid Memberships – Can You Buy Loyalty?

 Nowadays, offering participation in a loyalty program is nothing extraordinary or distinctive, the market is so full of such benefits that it has resulted in many people refusing to participate in loyalty programs altogether.
 Why?
 Are loyalty programs a thing of the past?
 What else can be offered to the clients to strengthen their loyalty?
 What about paid loyalty programs, where customers have to pay a fee to participate?
+Can you really create loyalty by asking customers to pay to join?

 What is a loyalty program?